Who are the hostages released on Friday? - KESQ

 Yafa Adar, 85

-Adar is a founder of the Nir Oz kibbutz and is the oldest person to be taken hostage on October 7.
-A video of her being taken into Gaza on a golf cart driven by Hamas militants went viral shortly after her abduction, said the Hostages and Missing Families Forum.
-Kibbutz Nir Oz was devastated during the attack and more than a quarter of the community was killed or remains missing.
-“Her eldest grandson, Tamir Adar, a 38-year-old father-of-two, was also abducted, and is still held hostage,” the Nir Oz spokesperson said.
+Adar is a founder of Nir Oz and was the oldest person to be taken hostage.
+A video of her being taken into Gaza on a golf cart driven by Hamas militants went viral shortly after her abduction.
+“Her eldest grandson, Tamir Adar, a 38-year-old father-of-two, was also abducted, and is still held hostage,” a Nir Oz spokesperson said.

 Margalit Moses, 77